adaptive-intelligent-robotics/QDax/README.md

 Some things to note beforehand is that JAX relies on a functional programming paradigm.
 We will try as much as possible to maintain this programming style.

 The main file used is `qdax/training/qd.py`.
 This file contains the main `train` function which consists of the entire QD loop and supporting functions.
-- Inputs: The `train` function takes as input the task, emitter and hyperparameters.
+- Inputs: The `train` function takes as input the task, emitter_fn and hyperparameters.
 - Functions: The main functions used by `train` are also declared in this file.
 Working in top_down importance in terms of how the code works.
 The key function here is the `_es_one_epoch` function.
 In terms of QD, this determines the loop performed at each generation: Selection (from archive) and Variation to generate solutions to be evaluated defined by the `emitter_fn`, Evaluation and Archive Update defined by (`eval_and_add_fn`).
 The first part of the `train` function is the `init_phase_fn` which initializes the archive using random policies.
 - Flow: `train` first calls `init_phase_fn` and then `_es_one_epoch` for defined number of generations or evaluations.

+Users can extend this framework with extensions of QD algorithms such as different optimizers/emitters and introducing new tasks.
+This can be done by:
+1. **Emitter Function:** The emitter function is responsible for generating solutions to be evaluated.
+Within the commonly known "ask and tell" framework in evolution strategies, the emitter function is analogous to the "ask" function.
+However, the difference in QD algorihtms is the interaction with the repertoire.
+A few common mutation based emitters have been implemented.
+These examples can be found [here](https://github.com/adaptive-intelligent-robotics/QDax/tree/main/qdax/training/emitters_simple)
+2. **Tasks:** An example of the task structure can be found [here](https://github.com/adaptive-intelligent-robotics/QDax/blob/main/qdax/tasks.py).
+This file refers to the BraxTask which uses the [Brax](https://github.com/google/brax) environments.

 ## Notes